Plan Your Trip

 Campus Center Art Collection

-Located in the heart of Duke's West Campus, this thriving hub of campus life reflects the university's culture, alive with a sense of energy, diversity, connections, and possibilities.
-The Campus Center Art Collection enhances our spaces and inspires creativity within our community.
+Located in the heart of Duke's West Campus, the Campus Center Art Collection enhances our spaces and inspires creativity within our community.
 The collection is viewable throughout the Campus Center in rotating exhibitions and permanent installations.
-Be sure to take in the collection on your next visit.
 Find out more about the collection by reading our artist's bios, view photos our current art installations, and plan your next visit to the Campus Center with the self-guided tour map!

-The Duke University Marine Laboratory provides tours Monday through Friday for interested students.
+Located in Beaufort, NC, about 180 miles east of Duke’s main campus, the Duke University Marine Laboratory provides tours Monday-Friday for interested students.
 A typical tour lasts approximately one hour.
-If you are a high school or college-aged student and would like to schedule a tour, please complete our tour request form.
-The request form can be found here along with other information about visiting.
-The Duke University Marine Laboratory is located in Beaufort, NC, approximately 180 miles east of Duke’s main campus.
+If you are a high school or college-aged student and would like to schedule a tour, please complete our tour request form, which can be found here along with other information about visiting.
 If you're unable to visit the Duke Marine Lab, check out their virtual tour.
 Additional information can be found on their website: http://nicholas.duke.edu/marinelab

 Duke provides Army, Navy and Air Force Reserve Officer Training Corps (ROTC) programs for interested students, all of which offer the possibility of financial aid in the form of scholarships and other aid options.
 Representatives from each division are available to answer questions specific to the program.